Codex CLI TUI Shortcuts and Slash Commands: The Complete Reference

 A->>A: Begins follow-up work

 - Enter (steer mode): sends your message immediately, interrupting the agent’s current work.
-Use this for urgent corrections — “stop, don’t delete that file” or “use the staging database instead”2.
+Use this for urgent corrections, ‘stop, don’t delete that file’ or ‘use the staging database instead’2.

 - Tab (queue mode): holds your prompt until the agent finishes its current turn.
-Use this for follow-up tasks — “after that, run the test suite” or “then update the changelog”2.
+Use this for follow-up tasks, ‘after that, run the test suite’ or ‘then update the changelog’2.

-While not strictly TUI features, these subcommands complement the interactive session and share the same global flags7:
+These subcommands complement the interactive session and share the same global flags7:

 | Subcommand | Purpose |